The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 As you might expect, there are apparent inconsistencies concerning who found Luciani’s body and at what time.

 Reports initially announced the death of Luciani – via Vatican radio – before the official time of death given by Vatican authorities.
-Many pointed to this as a glaring error in the cover-up, while skeptics to these theories suggested this was simply a matter of confusion given the huge gravity of the event.
+Many pointed to this as a glaring error in the cover-up.
+Skeptics to these theories would suggest this was simply a matter of confusion given the huge gravity of the event.

 Although it is perfectly in keeping with Vatican protocol, no autopsy would go ahead on Luciani’s body.
 There was, according to sources inside the Vatican, a desire to “wrap everything up quickly!”
 Aside from this, were claims the Pope had complained of chest pains but then said they were easing – hence no doctor was called initially.
 Those close to Luciani insisted, given the loyalty of the nuns who had made the journey to Rome with him from Venice, if he had complained of chest pains, they would have sent for a doctor regardless of his claims of feeling better.

-With this in mind, there was also inconsistency as to who found Luciani’s body – said by many researchers after the fact to have been Sister Vencelza, perhaps his most loyal of his unofficial “inner circle!”
+With this in mind, there was also inconsistency as to who found Luciani’s body.
+Many researchers claim this to have been Sister Vencelza, perhaps his most loyal of his unofficial “inner circle!”

 The short video below is another quick overview of the mysterious facts surrounding Luciani’s death.